Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

 During the initial state preparation, several additional registers are required throughout the computation.
 These can be uncomputed and used further throughout the algorithm.
 We explain in detail all the resources required throughout the rest of this section.

-In \cite{babbush2023exponential}, the authors gave a generic algorithm that prepares the initial state in Eq. \eqref{eq:initial_state}, when the system is comprised by $N$ different masses, and the coupling strength may differ for each interaction.
-In our case, however, the system is less complicated; all atoms have the same mass $m$, and all interactions share the same coupling strength $\kappa$.
+In \cite{babbush2023exponential}, the authors gave a generic algorithm that prepares the initial state in Eq. \eqref{eq:initial_state} for $D=1$, when the system is comprised by $N$ different masses, and the coupling strength may differ for each interaction.
+In our case, however, the system is less complicated; all atoms have the same mass $m\equiv m_C$, and the number of different coupling strengths is constant and depends on the type of carbon atom as well as the angle in which it is connected to a neighbor carbon atom (see Sec. \ref{sec:connectivity_oracle}).
 Thus, several steps can be simplified, making the initial state preparation more efficient.